dhh1128/sivanea.com/this-word-of-god.md

 This Word of God says something sweet to us--
 Lives lonely, dark, abandoned, stark and chill-- Immanuel births our drear story, too
-If we will hear Him, seek Him, speak Him still.
+If we will hear Him, seek Him, speak Him still.</p>